Principia College: Organization and administration

-Principia has an endowment of $696.2 million as of June 2020, giving it one of the highest endowments of any U.S. institution.
+Principia had an endowment of $696.2 million as of June 2020.
 The endowment size declined by more than $100 million in the decade prior to 2018.

 Academics

 Principia College offers twenty-seven majors in the liberal arts and sciences.
 The college does not currently offer a graduate program.
 The most popular majors include mass communication, biology, sociology, anthropology, studio and fine art, and business administration.

-Principia offers various Study Abroad & Field Programs, International Student Programs, Conferences, and International Student Experiences.
+Principia offers Study Abroad & Field Programs, International Student Programs, Conferences, and International Student Experiences.

-In their 2019 rankings, U.S. News & World Report ranked Principia #83 (up from #139 in 2014) among all National Liberal Arts Colleges, and #5 in the category of "Best Value Schools".
-As of 2019, Principia College's annual tuition costs were $29,470, with additional costs of $11,610 for room and board (99% of freshmen lived on campus in 2018-19).
-In 2017, the school had an acceptance rate above 90%.
+In their 2025 rankings, U.S. News & World Report ranked Principia tied for #66 (up from #83 in 2019 and #139 in 2014) among all National Liberal Arts Colleges, and #2 in the category of "Best Value Schools".
+For the 2024–2025 academic year, Principia College's annual tuition costs were $33,600, with additional costs of $13,910 for room and board.
+In 2024, the school had an acceptance rate above 45%.

 Student life

 Principia College has a diverse student composition and amount of organizations given its size.
 20% of its students are international and represent thirty countries on six of the world's seven continents.
 The college has forty student clubs and organizations, among these the Euphrates and Leadership institutes.
 The Public Affairs Conference at the college is one of oldest student-led conferences in America and has been held annually since 1939.
-The Principia College Speaker Series is a group of past, present, and future events that has featured United States President Barack Obama, American statesmen and retired four-star general Colin Powell, former United States president George H. W. Bush, former United States president Jimmy Carter, American author and poet Maya Angelou, David McCullough, Elie Wiesel, American actor and director Robert Duvall, Val Kilmer, Coretta Scott King, and Margaret Thatcher among others.
-In addition to the Public Affairs Conference Principia College holds an International Perspectives Conference with a focus on global issues such as human rights in Africa.
+The Principia College Speaker Series has featured former United States President Barack Obama, statesman and retired four-star general Colin Powell, former United States president George H. W. Bush, former United States president Jimmy Carter, author and poet Maya Angelou, David McCullough, Elie Wiesel, actor and director Robert Duvall, Val Kilmer, Coretta Scott King, and Margaret Thatcher.
+In addition to the Public Affairs Conference, Principia College holds an International Perspectives Conference with a focus on global issues such as human rights in Africa.